boldflight/BibleConverter/test_EPUB/output/Job.md

 and will restore your righteous home.
-[7] Your beginning will seem so small, since your future will flourish. and pay attention to the findings of their ancestors;
+[7] Your beginning will seem so small, since your future will flourish.

+[8] “For inquire now of the former generation, and pay attention to the findings of their ancestors;
 [9] For we were born yesterday and do not have knowledge,